szycikm/marian/README.md

 # marian
-Project for Programming Basics class, first semester on Gdańsk University of Technology The goal - make a Mario clone using sdl library.
+Project for Programming Basics class, first semester on Gdańsk University of Technology<br />
+The goal - make a Mario clone using sdl library.
 It's far from perfect clone - only 3 levels (not even in order), no powerups, one enemy type, no sound, ...
 But still I think it turned out pretty well!

 # Download